-How to Clean a Garbage Disposal (9 Simple Tips)
+How to Clean a Garbage Disposal – Step by Step Guide

 A garbage disposal, also known as a waste disposer or garburator, is an electric device usually installed under the sink.
 It shreds organic wastes such as fruit peels, vegetable stalks, and food remnants into small pieces less than 0.05 inches for them to easily pass through the disposal pipes.
 A garbage disposal reduces the need to find time-consuming alternatives for disposing of food remnants.